-Keep mosquitoes away, along with ticks and other pests with a natural insect repellant: Cistus incanus tea.
+Keep mosquitoes away, along with ticks and other pests, with a natural insect repellent: Cistus incanus tea.

 Keep Mosquitoes Away with DEET

 Many people are wary of using DEET.
 For good reason.

 DEET is the common name for N,N-Diethyl-m-toluamide.
 To be clear, N,N-Diethyl-m-toluamide is not a natural product to use in order to keep mosquitoes away.
 (If you think “Cistus incanus” is hard to say, try saying “N,N-Diethyl-m-toluamide” three times.)
 Developed by the U.S. Army, DEET has been used as an insect repellent since 1946.
 The chemical repels mosquitoes and other insects by preventing them from landing on skin or clothes.

 After exposure to DEET, some people have reported health effects that include rashes, skin irritation, numb or burning lips, nausea, headaches, dizziness, and difficulty concentrating.